obackhouse/albert/README.md

 # `albert`: Toolbox for manipulating, optimising, and generating code for Einstein summations

-The `albert` package is a toolbox for the manipulation, optimisation, and code generation for collections of tensor contractions, in Einstein summation format.
+The `albert` package is a toolbox for the manipulation, optimisation, and code generation for collections of tensor contractions, particular those appearing in quantum chemistry.

 ### Installation